 Have you have heard about “hygge”?

-“Hygge,” pronounced hue-gah, is a Danish word which means “a feeling or mood that comes taking genuine pleasure in making ordinary, every day moments more meaningful, beautiful or special.”
+“Hygge,” pronounced hue-gah, is a Danish word that means “a feeling or mood that comes taking genuine pleasure in making ordinary, everyday moments more meaningful, beautiful or special.”
 (Quoted from “Hygge House.com by Alex Beauchamp.”)

 Some refer to hygge as the “art of creating intimacy” either with yourself, friends, or your home, while you are ‘present’ enough to take a moment to acknowledge the cozy happiness that comes with the feelings of secure, reassured, comforting, charming, caring, and simple.